-Regan Smith is the deputy general counsel for the United States Copyright Office.
-She was appointed to the position effective December 25, 2016.
+Regan Smith is the General Counsel and Associate Register of Copyrights for the United States Copyright Office.
+She was appointed to the position effective May 27, 2018.

 Smith joined the Copyright Office in 2014 as assistant general counsel and advanced in 2015 to associate general counsel.
-Before joining the Office, she spent several years in private practice in Chicago, where she represented a variety of clients in matters concerning copyright, technology, media, and related intellectual property issues.
+She was named deputy general counsel in 2016.
+Before joining the Office, Smith spent several years in private practice in Chicago, where she represented a variety of clients in matters concerning copyright, technology, media, and related intellectual property issues.

 Smith earned her JD from Harvard Law School, where she served on the Civil Rights-Civil Liberties Law Review.
-She has a BA in philosophy and political science from the University of Michigan.
+She earned her BA in philosophy and political science from the University of Michigan.

 About the USCO